EPA proposal takes on health risks near US chemical plants

 “For generations, our most vulnerable communities have unjustly borne the burden of breathing unsafe, polluted air,” Regan said.

+A spokesperson for Denka said it is waiting to review the proposed language before commenting.
+Data show the plant has drastically reduced its emissions over time and it already conducts fence line monitoring.
+In its lawsuit, however, EPA said the plant remains a danger to those who live nearby.

-The changes also focus on medical sterilization plants that emit ethylene oxide.
+The changes also focus on manufacturers of ethylene oxide, which is commonly used in medical sterilization plants.
 Long-term exposure to that chemcial can increase the risk of lymphoma and breast cancer.

-“There are aspects of this rule that communities have been fighting for for decades," said Deena Tumeh, an attorney with the environmental group Earthjustice.

-The federal government lawsuit against Denka was part of a series of efforts by the Biden administration to target pollution in the country's biggest petrochemical corridor.
+The agency plans to issue proposed regulations for medical sterilization plants in the near future.

+“Overly conservative regulations on ethylene oxide could threaten access to products ranging from electric vehicle batteries to sterilized medical equipment,” said council spokesman Tom Flanagin, adding that the EPA may be rushing its work on significant regulations.

+Regan visited this same parish in 2021 on a five-day trip from Mississippi to Texas to highlight low-income and mostly minority communities harmed by industrial pollution.

-Last year, the EPA said it had evidence that Black residents face an increased cancer risk from the chemical plant and that state officials were allowing pollution to remain too high.
-The agency's letter was part of an investigation under the Civil Rights Act of 1964, which says anyone who received federal funds cannot discriminate based on race or national origin.
+Then last year, the EPA said it had evidence that Black residents face an increased cancer risk from the Denka chemical plant and state officials were allowing pollution to remain too high.
+The agency’s letter was part of an investigation under the Civil Rights Act of 1964, which says anyone who received federal funds cannot discriminate based on race or national origin.

-Regan visited the parish in 2021 on a five-day trip from Mississippi to Texas to highlight low-income and mostly minority communities harmed by industrial pollution.
+Next, federal officials sued Denka in February, demanding it cut its emissions.
+Npw cp,e the proposed regulations on chemical plants.

 “This is a day to celebrate,” Wright said.